PaulToast/Bachelorarbeit-Synthetische-Daten/da-fusion/README.md

 Download the [2017 Training Images](http://images.cocodataset.org/zips/train2017.zip), the [2017 Validation Images](http://images.cocodataset.org/zips/val2017.zip), and the [2017 Train/Val Annotations](http://images.cocodataset.org/annotations/annotations_trainval2017.zip).

-These files should be unzipped into the top-level folder `_datasets/` with the following directory structure:
+These files should be unzipped with the following directory structure:

 ```
 coco2017/